2018 Pittsburgh Steelers season: Week 8: vs. Cleveland Browns

 After coming off the bye week, the Steelers returned home for their second game against the Browns.
 In the first quarter, the Browns would score 2 field goals as Greg Joseph kicked them from 34 and 45 yards out to make it 3–0 and then 6–0.
 In the second quarter, the Steelers took the lead when Ben Roethlisberger found Antonio Brown on 2 touchdown passes: from 43 and 1 yard to make it 7–6 and then 14–6 by halftime.
 In the third quarter, the Steelers increased their lead as a holding penalty in the end zone on Browns offensive tackle Desmond Harrison led to a safety, making the score 16–6.
 The Browns came within 4 when Baker Mayfield found Antonio Callaway on a 1-yard pass (with a failed PAT) to make it 16–12.
 The Steelers responded with James Conner's 12-yard touchdown run to make it 23–12.
 In the fourth, the Steelers increased their lead when Chris Boswell kicked a 42-yard field goal to make it 26–12.
 This would be followed by Conner's second touchdown run from 22 yards out to make the score 33–12.
 The Browns scored on their last offensive play of the game as Mayfield found Seth DeValve on a 24-yard pass (with a failed 2-point conversion) to make the final score 33–18.

 With the win, the Steelers improved to 4–2–1 and maintained their lead in the AFC North.
 This also marked the Steelers' fifteenth consecutive win over the Browns in Pittsburgh.
 This was Hue Jackson's final game as the Browns head coach as he would be fired the next day.
+Overall, Ben Roethlisberger finished the game with a passer rating of 94.3.

 A day prior to this game, eleven people were killed when a mass shooting occurred in the Squirrel Hill section of Pittsburgh.
 A moment of silence was observed for the victims prior to the game's kickoff.
 Two days later members of the Steelers attended the memorial services of Cecil and David Rosenthal sister of former community relations manager Michelle Rosenthal.